• Skip to main content

 Pinterest pin showing a loaf of cinnamon swirl apple bread, this image is to be used to pin this recipe to Pinterest.

-This post and recipe for vegan apple bread, is sponsored by Ontario Ambrosia.
+This post and recipe for vegan apple bread are sponsored by Ontario Ambrosia.
 Ambrosia apples are proudly grown in Ontario by Martin’s Family Fruit Farm and other apple growers in Ontario.
 I was compensated for my time, and as always, all opinions in this post are my own.

 A super easy recipe for vegan apple bread that’s not only vegan, it's also gluten free.
 It's a moist, homemade loaf that's filled with fresh apples, applesauce, and a sweet cinnamon swirl.